 Employee wellness programs are now also adopting a socially collaborative approach with the utilization of biometric sensors and wearables for tracking health and physical fitness tasks.
 Corporate wellness could be the best excuse for social media usage.
-Sharing fitness challenges or conducting health and fitness competitions online will not prove counterproductive, but will work in favor of your employees’ wellbeing which will directly impact their perception towards the workplace environment.
+Sharing fitness challenges or conducting health and fitness competitions online will not prove counterproductive, but will work in favour of your employees’ well-being which will directly impact their perception of the workplace environment.

 Of course, sometimes an excuse to explore content on social media could prove futile and counterproductive, leading to wastage of the productive working hours in the office.
 According to another recent report, 81% of workers reuse passwords across accounts and frequently sharing corporate passwords could lead to organizations’ privacy breaches.
 It could also be an addiction for long hours.
 Social media usage at work is a big conundrum among researchers and leaders as well.
 So, here are some facts(including pros and cons) we gathered on the social media platform utilization during working hours in the office:

 Boosting morale indirectly means that you respect your employees’ private space.